Qian8988/CitiBike_Challenge/README.md

 Overall, males were the primary users of Citibikes in New York City during August 2019.
 The most popular usage hours occurred around 6am till 9am in the morning and between 5 pm and 7 pm in the evening on weekdays and between 10 am and 6 pm on weekends.

 For future analysis, I would suggest looking into data collected from other seasons, to see if the temperatures and weather do any difference to the bike rentals.
-And secondly, since Thursday is the most popular day of weekdays, I suggest looking into other modes of transportation routes to see how that affects the usage of bike rentals each day of the week
+And secondly, since Thursday is the most popular day of weekdays, I suggest looking into other modes of transportation routes to see how that affects the usage of bike rentals each day of the week.